Small Business Federal Contracts

 The next step is to use the solicitation's NAICS code to figure out what the size standard for the contract you are viewing will be.
 This is normally a limit that is placed on numbers, such as how many employees a company can have or how much revenue it can generate to qualify as a small business for the purposes of the specific contract in question.

 If you need help with small business federal contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.